Node's Package Management and Loading Mechanisms

 net Module Overview

-net.createServer(): Creates a TCP server instance, returnsnet.Server, and provides the clientsocketvia theconnectionevent.net.createConnection(options)/net.connect(): Client entry point, establishes anet.Socketto actively connect to a server, can sethost,port,timeout, etc.net.Socketis both a readable and writable stream; common events includedata,end,error,close, and common methods includewrite(),end(),setEncoding(),setKeepAlive(), etc.server.address(),server.getConnections(cb)are used for debugging listening address and connection count.
+net.createServer(): Creates a TCP server instance, returnsnet.Server, and obtains the clientsocketvia theconnectionevent.net.createConnection(options)/net.connect(): Client entry point, establishes anet.Socketto actively connect to the server, can sethost,port,timeout, etc.net.Socketis both a readable and writable stream, with common eventsdata,end,error,close, and common methodswrite(),end(),setEncoding(),setKeepAlive(), etc.server.address(),server.getConnections(cb)are used for debugging listening addresses and connection counts.

 const net = require('net');